syncfusion-content/blazor-docs/blazor/gantt-chart/pdf-export.md

 ### Through property

-The PDF export functionality allows you to customize taskbar appearance to a PDF document with customized colors using the `TaskbarColor` property in the `GanttPdfExportProperties` class.
-This property enables you to format various types of taskbars, including parent taskbars, child taskbars, milestones, critical paths, manual taskbars, and baselines.
+The PDF export functionality allows you to customize the appearance of taskbars in the exported PDF document using the [TaskbarColor](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.PdfGanttStyle.html#Syncfusion_Blazor_Gantt_PdfGanttStyle_TaskbarColor) property in the [GanttPdfExportProperties](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttPdfExportProperties.html) class.
+This property enables you to set colors for various types of taskbars, including:

-You can use the `TaskbarColor` property to set colors for the following taskbar types:

-* Parent Taskbar Color
+* Parent Taskbars
-* Child Taskbar Color
+* Child Taskbars
-* Milestone Color
+* Milestones
-* Critical Path Color
+* Critical Paths
-* Manual Taskbar Color
+* Manual Taskbars
-* Baseline Color
+* Baselines

-The following code demonstrates how to customize the colors of different taskbars in the exported PDF document
+By configuring the TaskbarColor property, you can format these taskbars to match your desired color scheme.
+The following code snippet demonstrates how to use the `TaskbarColor` property to customize the colors of different taskbars in the exported PDF document,

 ``` cshtml
 @using Syncfusion.Blazor.Gantt